Michael Musto: Career

 In 2010, Musto made a cameo appearance in Erasure's re-release of A Little Respect (HMI Redux)'; the proceeds of this release were donated to help students attending the Harvey Milk Institute.
 Also in 2010, LCD Soundsystem mentioned Musto in the song "Pow Pow" playfully urging him to "Eat it" (wacky retaliation for banter between Musto and the group's James Murphy at a Paper Nightlife Awards ceremony).
-That year, Musto also added "Theater Producer" to his resume, when he coproduced the musical comedy Perfect Harmony about the search for truth, love, and high school a cappella championship glory, which played Off-Broadway in New York City.
+That year, Musto also coproduced the musical comedy Perfect Harmony about the search for truth, love, and high school a cappella championship glory, which played Off-Broadway in New York City.

 In 2011, Musto was named one of the "Out 100" as one of the country's most influential LGBT personalities.

 In 2013, he played himself in a scene on the NBC series "Smash", having also previously figured in a plot line involving his gossip writing.

 In May 2013, Musto was laid off from The Village Voice, but in 2016, he was back as an entertainment correspondent, writing three cover stories that year.
 The Village Voice folded, but then it came back in 2021 as a quarterly print publication.
-Musto was writing for the paper (and the accompanying website) again and now that it's web only, he's still there.
+Musto was writing for the paper (and the accompanying website) again and when it was web only, he still contributed into 2025.

-Musto was a regular commentator on MSNBC's Countdown with Keith Olbermann where he sardonically skewered the antics of Paris Hilton, Lindsay Lohan, and other scandalous celebrities du jour.
+Musto was a regular commentator on MSNBC's Countdown with Keith Olbermann, where he sardonically skewered the antics of Paris Hilton, Lindsay Lohan, and other scandalous celebrities du jour.
 Starting in 2015, Musto became a recurring panelist on Logo TV's "Cocktails and Classics", which involved showing well known films and offering campy commentary on them.

 He has moderated Broadway talkbacks for shows like "Talk Radio" and "End of the Rainbow", and in 2016, was the celebrity guest star one night in the off-Broadway production of "Oh, Hello."
+In 2026, he was a celebrity guest judge for Cats: The Jellicle Ball.